4:00pm August 2, 2021

-Please be advised that there was 0 new cases of COVID-19 identified today.
-There is 6 active cases in the community remaining.
+Please be advised that there was 0 new cases of COVID-19 identified today, we are also pleased to announce 6 new recoveries.
+There is now 11 active cases in the community remaining.
 To date, there has been a total of 7 cases that have been confirmed to be a variant of concern.
-In total, there has been 1 passing along with a total of 113 individuals who have recovered from COVID-19 for a total of 120 reported cases.
+In total, there has been 1 passing along with a total of 175 individuals who have recovered from COVID-19 for a total of 187 reported cases.

 *Please note that the “Total Active Cases” block includes the “Active Variant Cases” block numbers for the complete total active case count*